Dimitrovich702/Dynamic-Music-Player-SL/README.md

 ## Credits

-- Thanks to LiamHoffen for the QA interview
+- Special thanks to Liam Hoffen For debugging, Fixing the bean, fighting and taming the dragon of 7 heads!
 - Thanks to Bleuhazenfurfle for implementing llQueueSound
-- Special thanks to Qie Niangao for the victory declaration
+- Thanks to Qie Niangao for the victory declaration

 ## Next Steps